ERS-HCL/custom-animations-angularjs/Component/README.md

 ## animationeffect
 ```````
-animationeffect : backgroundTransition |
+animationeffect : backgroundTransition | Slide
-                  SlideLeftDown    | SlideLeftUp   |
-                  SlideRightDown   | SlideRightUp  |
-                  SlideBottomDown  | SlideBottomUp |
-                  SlideUp          | SlideDown

 ```````
 backgroundTransition is related to the background animations.<br/>
-The remaining are for sliding.<br/>
-SlideUp,SlideDown are related to sliding the element from top.
+Slide is for sliding the element.<br/>

 ## params: